TucsonWildman/RogueLikeSlots/README.md

    This is done before "Main".
 1. Process the arguments from the user and act accordingly.
 1. Save the data for a later run.

+# Compatibility
+Written for Anaconda Python 3.9 with Pandas 1.3.4